 HDTV Coverage

 This predicted coverage map shows generally where the WLT translator signal will be usable.
-The red circle is centered on Parachute Hill where our communications tower is located.
+The red circle is centered on Glenada Hill where our communications tower is located.

 Note that this is “predicted” coverage, not “measured” It is calculated mathematically using data about the antenna design, antenna height, transmitter output power, and topographic features from 2 to 10 miles away from the transmitter location.